 Property managers oversee aspects of property maintenance for properties that are for rent for individual, commercial, and industrial use.
 Their duties include:

 - Negotiating leases

 - Managing property maintenance, including repairs and upkeep

 As part of their duties, property managers need to be familiar with the laws that govern property rentals, including the Federal Fair Housing Act and local housing laws.

 Community association managers work on behalf of a community association and are sometimes hired by a volunteer board of directors.
 They help homeowners maintain their properties by hiring contractors such as landscapers, painters, and roofers to ensure that the community is safe, attractive, and maintaining its property value.

 Real estate managers direct the purchase or sale of property for businesses or investors.
 They are required to understand zoning laws as well as property valuation and taxes.

 According to the BLS, these jobs are projected to grow by 7% during the decade of 2018 to 2028, which is faster than average.

 If a career in real estate or property management appeals to you, then a degree in business administration with a concentration in real estate could be a smart move.
 Purdue Global offers the flexibility of online learning with the quality of an ACBSP-accredited business program.
-Explore our Bachelor of Science in Business Administration or request more information.
+Explore our online Bachelor of Science in Business Administration or request more information.